Distinguished University Professor

 Bronx, New York

-Dr. Susan Band Horwitz is a Distinguished University Professor at the Albert Einstein College of Medicine and Associate Director for Therapeutics at the Albert Einstein Cancer Center.
+Dr. Susan Band Horwitz is a Distinguished University Professor at the Albert Einstein College of Medicine.
 She grew up in Boston and after graduating from Bryn Mawr College, received her PhD in Biochemistry from Brandeis University.

 Dr. Horwitz has had a continuing interest in natural products as a source of new drugs for the treatment of cancer.
-Her laboratory has made Taxol, a drug isolated from the yew plant, Taxus brevifolia, a major focus of its work.
-Although no one was interested in Taxol when she began her studies, today it is an important anti-tumor drug that has been given to over a million patients.
+Her laboratory has made Taxol, a drug isolated from the yew plant, Taxus brevifolia, a major focus of its work and today it is given to over a million patients.
 Dr. Horwitz' research played an important role in encouraging the development of Taxol by the National Cancer Institute.

-Dr. Horwitz and her collaborators demonstrated that the effects of Taxol were due to a novel interaction between the drug and microtubules, the latter being essential for the pairing and segregation of chromosomes during cell division.
-Her pioneering investigations and perceptive analysis of the results identified Taxol as a prototype of a new class of anti-tumor drugs.
-Extensive research has led to major insights into several aspects of the chemistry and biology of Taxol.
+Dr. Horwitz and her collaborators demonstrated that the effects of Taxol were due to a novel interaction between the drug and microtubules that identified Taxol as a prototype of a new class of anti-tumor drugs.
 Dr. Horwitz also has made significant contributions to our understanding of the molecular mechanisms underlying Taxol resistance in tumor cells.